patcon/polis-community-open-data/README.md

 # Polis: Crowdsourced Open Data

-This is a collection of crowd-sourced open data from Polis conversations found over the years.
+This is a collection of crowd-sourced open data from Polis conversations discovered over the years.

+The purpose of this repo is to more easily share data from a wide variety of sources and processes (of difference sizes) with independant researchers.
+I am specfically hopeful it will help researchers to development and test democracy-supporting algorithms.

 This repo currently only contains data from conversations that have been closed to new votes.
-This is in the interest of not making open conversations overly discoverable.
+This is in the interest of keeping open Polis conversations overly discoverable and susceptible to introduction of junk data.

+For a description of all conversations, see [`conversations.csv`](conversations.csv).

 ## Roadmap